Sabbirhossen143/Job_Application_Tracker/README.md

 Example : const items = document.getElementsByClassName("card");
 ## querySelector() :
-- Selects the first element that matches a CSS selector.
+- It selects the first element that matches a CSS selector.
-- Very flexible because it supports any valid CSS selector.
+- It is very flexible because it supports any valid CSS selector.

 Example : const firstCard = document.querySelector(".card");